Easter Friday: Eastern Christianity

 In the Eastern Orthodox Church and the Eastern Catholic Churches which follow the Byzantine Rite, this day is referred to as "Bright Friday".
 All of the services for Pascha (Easter) are repeated every day of Bright Week (Easter Week), except for the hymns from the Octoechos.
 On Bright Friday, the Resurrection hymns from the Octoechos are taken from Tone Six.

 In addition to the Paschal hymns, propers in honour of the Theotokos (Virgin Mary) as the "Life-giving Spring" are chanted on Bright Friday, and there is customarily a Lesser Blessing of Waters.

 Because the date of Pascha is movable, Bright Friday is a part of the Paschal cycle, and changes from year to year.
 Eastern Christianity calculates the date of Easter differently from the West (see Computus for details).
-In 2019 it fell on May 3 (April 20 Old Style), in 2020 it falls on April 24 (April 11) and in 2021 it falls on May 7 (April 24).
+In 2019 it fell on May 3 (April 20 Old Style), in 2020 it fell on April 24 (April 11) and in 2021 it fell on May 7 (April 24).